DEMCON/libstored/_sources/doc/cpp.rst.txt

 ===

-This is the C++ API used by the generated store classes, and to be used in the application to instantiate the stored::Debugger, stored::Synchronizer and the relevant stored::ProtocolLayer subclasses to build a protocol stack for your application.
+This is the C++ API used by the generated store classes, and to be used in the application to instantiate the :cpp:class:`stored::Debugger`, :cpp:class:`stored::Synchronizer` and the relevant :cpp:class:`stored::ProtocolLayer` subclasses to build a protocol stack for your application.

 .. toctree::
    cpp_config